andoi010309/Virtual-Museum/README.txt

 --panorama Krpano
 --Design

+[Just checked all of my coding formats after quite a long break, and holy sh8. just how terible my coding was, ts is straight chaotic to look at. now i have to try an simplify it but goddamn theres allat to redo]

 The web developer is not an expert but can still adapt through trial and error.

 The members of the Research (Virtual Museum):